II-Spirit-II/docker-nextcloud/README.md

 6. Go to the nextcloud web page at `https://your-ip` 🌐

+## Configuration 🔧

-## Recommendations: 🔍
+### Recommendations: 🔍

 Normally, once `server.crt` and `server.key` are created in your directory named SSL, everything should work when launching with `docker compose up -d`.
-However, it is strongly recommended to modify the database environment in the docker-compose file by changing the password for example etc...
+However, it is strongly recommended to modify the database and Nextcloud environment in the env files for file by changing the password, user etc...:

-## Configuration 🔧
+- `db.env` => database environment
+- `nextcloud.env` => Nextcloud environment

-The following services are defined in the docker-compose.yml file:
+The following services are defined in the env files:

 - **nextcloud**: Nextcloud server container with the following environment variables: